base-org/op-viem/site/docs/actions/wallet/L1/writeUnsafeDepositTransaction.md

 # writeUnsafeDepositTransaction

-Excutes a depositTransaction call to the `OptimismPortal` contract.
+Excutes a [depositTransaction](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/L1/OptimismPortal.sol#L374) call to the [`OptimismPortal`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/L1/OptimismPortal.sol) contract.

 ::: danger

-Interacting directly the portal offers no replay protection: if you are sending ETH and your L2 transaction fails--e.g. if the gas limit is too low--your ETH will be in the `OptimismPortal` but you'll have nothing on L2: i.e. your ETH will be stuck indefinitely.
+Interacting directly the portal offers no replayability.
+For example, if you are sending ETH and your L2 transaction fails––because the gas limit is too low or something else goes wrong––your ETH will be in the `OptimismPortal` on L1 but you'll have nothing on L2: i.e. your ETH will be stuck indefinitely.
+You can read more about replays here and deposit transactions [here](https://community.optimism.io/docs/protocol/deposit-flow/#replaying-messages).

 :::

 ::: warning

+From Viem [writeContract]((https://viem.sh/docs/contract/writeContract.html#writecontract)), which this function uses internally.

+> The `writeContract` internally sends a transaction – it **does not** validate if the contract write will succeed (the contract may throw an error).
+It is highly recommended to [simulate the contract write with `simulateContract`](#usage) before you execute it.

-[Viem recommends simulating tranasctions](https://viem.sh/docs/contract/writeContract.html#writecontract) before sending.
-In this case, you can use simulateWriteUnsafeTransaction.
+In this case, you can use [simulateSendMessage](/docs/actions/wallet/L1/simulateUnsafeDepositTransaction).

 :::